microsoft/TypeScript/tsc/README.md

 $ go run github.com/microsoft/typescript-go/cmd/tsgo@latest
 ```

+For a list of intentional changes with respect to Typescript 5.7, see CHANGES.md.

 ## Local development

 This repo uses Go and TypeScript.
 For a full development experience, you'll need to have both installed.